spacepy/dbprocessing/docs/developer/documentation.rst

 by github must still end with the ``.rst`` extension (and github should render them correctly as rST), but must also be `parseable as Markdown
 <https://gist.github.com/dupuy/1855764>`_. ``dbprocessing`` may eventually
-`enable Sphinx parsing of Markdown <https://www.sphinx-doc.org/en/1.8/usage/ markdown.html>`_ if necessary to support these files.
+:doc:`enable Sphinx parsing of Markdown <sphinx:usage/markdown>` if necessary to support these files.

 See also :doc:`github`.